sr-stanley/adds-configure/README.md

 ---

-## This concludes Part 2 - Installing and configuring Active Directory on the Domain Controller. <br>
+## This concludes Part 2 - Installing and Configuring Active Directory on the Domain Controller VM. <br>
 **In the next part we will:**
 - Configure Group Policy.
-- Replicate account lockouts and unlocking user accounts within Active Directory.
+- Replicate account lockouts and practice unlocking accounts.
-- Disabling user accounts within Active Directory.
+- Disable user accounts.